camlab-bioml/steinbock_snakemake/README.md

 After completing the preflight configuration, we can run the pipeline.
 The `snakemake` command is invoked in the `steinbock-snakemake` directory:
 1. Specify cores required using the `-c` flag.
 2. Specify the configuration file used using the `--configfile` flag.
-3. Specify bind mount for singularity container using the `--singularity-args` flag.
-This is required for the container to identify the directory path and for snakemake to see the output files.

 ```
-cd /home/tiakju/test_folder/steinbock_snakemake # path to where steinbock-snakemake is cloned
+cd /home/tiakju/test_folder/steinbock_snakemake # navigate to the main directory where it is cloned

-snakemake -c 4 --use-singularity --singularity-args "-B /home/tiakju/mnt/crucial/SynologyDrive/pdac_projects/steinbock_snakemake" --configfile data/test_mcd/test_mcd.yaml
+snakemake -c 4 --configfile data/test_mcd/test_mcd.yaml
 ```

 ### Inspect pipeline outputs